saulfernandezgarcia/saulfernandezgarcia.github.io/_posts/2025-06-04-The Controversial Third Tone in Chinese.md

 ### A dipping tone, or a low tone disguised in tradition?

 First of all, just to be clear, the five basic tones in Mandarin are:
-- first: ā
+- first: "ā"
-- second: á
+- second: "á"
-- third: ǎ
+- third: "ǎ"
-- fourth: à
+- fourth: "à"
-- fifth / neutral (I like referring to it as "fifth" tone): a
+- fifth / neutral (I like referring to it as "fifth" tone): "a"

 I did some research about tones in Chinese, read forums, and watched videos to get around the idea of how to correctly intone syllables.
 However, most of these resources explained the third tone in isolation as a dip-then-up sound, like intoning down and up ("v"), and then hopped onto words and examples where such dipping was not noticeable (hey, at least for me, okay? (⌐■_■)), leaving me even more confused.